 Yan Lin Yu, Ph.D.

 Dr. Yanlin Yu graduated from Southern Medical University.
-He received an M.Sc degree in Genetics from Jinan University and a Ph.D. degree in Cell Biology from the Shanghai Institute of Cell Biology (currently named Shanghai Institute of Biochemistry and Cell Biology) in the Chinese Academy of Sciences.
-Dr. Yu was a faculty member at the Department of Cell Biology and Genetics in Southern Medical University.
-From 1998 to 2004, Dr. Yu worked at the Laboratory of Molecular Biology in the National Cancer Institute as a visiting fellow and research fellow.
-He currently works with Dr. Glenn Merlino in Laboratory of Cancer Biology and Genetics as a staff scientist.
-Dr. Yu won a NCI Director's Intramural Innovation Award in 2006.
+He received an M.Sc in Genetics from Jinan University and a Ph.D. in Cell Biology from the Shanghai Institute of Cell Biology (currently named Shanghai Institute of Biochemistry and Cell Biology) at the Chinese Academy of Sciences.
+Dr. Yu was a faculty member at the Department of Cell Biology and Genetics at Southern Medical University.
+From 1998 to 2023, Dr. Yu worked at the Laboratory of Cancer Biology and Genetics in the NCI as a visiting fellow, staff scientist, and associate scientist with Dr. Glenn Merlino.
+Since 2024, Dr. Yu has joined the Antibody Engineering at the Laboratory of Molecular Biology in the NCI work with Dr. Mitchell Ho.
+Dr. Yu received the AAS/Science Program for Excellence in Science Award in 2006.
+Dr. Yu won an NCI Director's Intramural Innovation Award in 2006 and was awarded a Staff Scientist and Staff Clinician Research Award in 2022.